LLnCSoftware/mserve/examples/03multihost/03multihost.md

 # 03multihost

-Enhanced mserve load balanced solution based on [mserve_np](https://github.com/nperrem/mserve) which was based on [LoadBalancing](https://code.kx.com/trac/wiki/Cookbook/LoadBalancing) adding "servants" on multiple remote hosts, and providing for query locality.
-Also designed to provide benchmarking information.

-## Starting the Server
+## Starting the Server with remote servants

 From the root of the repo:
 ```